tektronix/tm_devices/docs/advanced/signal_generators.md

 ##### Constraints:

-The AWG70K signal generator is a special case, where only the direct signal output path is allowed (unless option AC is installed).
+The AWG70K signal generator is a special case where only the direct signal output path is allowed (unless option AC is installed).
 This means the amplitude is limited, and offset is not allowed to be set by default.
-However, there is a secondary device which allows for DC amplification, the MDC4500-4B.
+However, there is a secondary device that allows for DC amplification, the MDC4500-4B.
-The MDC4500-4B is an amplifier which provides the ability to utilize DC offset on an AWG70K.
-It also provides a larger range of amplitude.
+The MDC4500-4B provides the ability to utilize DC offset and large range of amplitude on an AWG70K.

 Just like the AWG5200, the frequency is dependent on the option installed (150, 225, 216, 208).
-The first numbers in the option provides the number of source channels the AWG70K has, the next two numbers indicate the sample rate in gigahertz.
+The first number in the option provides the number of source channels the AWG70K has; the next two numbers indicate the sample rate in gigahertz.

 !!! tip